Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 How to Make Your Kombucha

-Before you brew your own, please research as much as possible online about safety precautions when making homemade Kombucha.
-Kombucha Kamp is a great website to familiarize you with the art of Kombucha making.
+Before you brew your own, please research as much as possible online about safety precautions when making from scratch.
+Kombucha Kamp is a great website that familiarizes you with the art of Kombucha making.

-Homebrewed Kombucha dangers can arise in various forms, from allergic reactions to contamination.
-It is crucial to sterilize all your brewing equipment before making homemade Kombucha completely.
+Homebrewed Kombucha can be dangerous, causing allergic reactions and contamination.
+It is crucial to sterilize all your brewing equipment before making it.

-Many health food stores offer classes to teach you how to ferment foods and drinks properly.
-I would recommend trying that first before making any on your own.
+Many health food stores offer classes on fermenting foods and drinks properly.
+I recommend trying one first before making any on your own.

 What you’ll need: